 The progress that has been made in improving staffing has been encouraging and the additional Night Supervisor adds to the safety and security of our hostel children.

 Advisers on Deaf Children:

-Melabon is fortunate to have retained a hume of experienced competent
+Enlater in factority to have retained a turn of appariment competent

 An extract from Kelston School for the Deaf's Annual Report 1972.